 F. Baby Breeding Heifers: must check in Friday morning at the Leland Herman Memorial Arena to check tags/tattoos (even if they were checked in Wednesday evening).
 Tags/tattoos must match ID Sheets.

-Heifers must be tattooed to advance to Ak-Sar-Ben or State Fair.
+Heifers must be tattooed to advance to State Fair.
 Cattle will be in place by 8:30 a.m. on show day (Friday) and will be released the same day after completion of the entire beef show.